 An ER Doctor Lost His Job After Criticizing His Hospital On COVID-19.
-Now He's Suing.
+Now He's Suing

 An emergency medicine physician from Washington state has filed a lawsuit to get his job back at a hospital.
 He was fired in late March after criticizing his hospital's response to the coronavirus pandemic.